Scottie Pippen's Success and Achievements in Timeline

 August 13, 2010: Induction into the Naismith Memorial Basketball Hall of Fame

-On August 13, 2010, Scottie Pippen was simultaneously inducted into the Naismith Memorial Basketball Hall of Fame for both his individual career and as a member of the "Dream Team".
+On August 13, 2010, Scottie Pippen was inducted into the Naismith Memorial Basketball Hall of Fame for his individual career and as a member of the "Dream Team".

-On March 12, 2011, the Chicago Bulls organization honored the 1991 Chicago Bulls Championship team in a halftime ceremony during a game versus the Utah Jazz to commemorate the 20th anniversary of their first NBA Championship in 1991.
-Pippen and Michael Jordan both attended and participated in the celebration.
+On March 12, 2011, the Chicago Bulls organization honored the 1991 Chicago Bulls Championship team in a ceremony during halftime of a game versus the Utah Jazz.
+Scottie Pippen and Michael Jordan both attended and participated in the celebration, where they were reunited with their former teammates.

 March 17, 2011: Announcement of Bronze Statue

-On March 17, 2011, the Chicago Bulls organization announced that they would honor Pippen with a bronze statue which will be placed inside of the Bulls' home arena, the United Center.
+On March 17, 2011, the Chicago Bulls organization announced that they would honor Scottie Pippen with a bronze statue, which will be placed inside of the Bulls' home arena, the United Center.

 April 7, 2011: Unveiling of Bronze Statue

-On April 7, 2011, Pippen's statue was unveiled during a halftime ceremony of a game between the Chicago Bulls and the Boston Celtics.
+On April 7, 2011, Scottie Pippen's bronze statue was unveiled during a halftime ceremony of a game between the Chicago Bulls and the Boston Celtics.

 In October 2021, Scottie Pippen was honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.